 The Jerusalem Tayelet is one of the must do things in Jerusalem – it is a required photo-stop for the breath taking view of the New City of Jerusalem, The Old City of Jerusalem, The Mount of Olives and the Judean Desert towards the Dead Sea.
 See the The Jerusalem Tayelet for more information.

-The tunnels are fun and at the end you are rewarded with a great view of Jerusalem – similar but still very different to the view from the top of the Tayelet.
+The tunnels are fun to walk into.
+As you exit the tunnel, you are rewarded with a great view of the Old City of Jerusalem – similar but still very different to the view from the top of the Tayelet.

 If you plan to decide to choose a guided tour, here are some important notes to remember:

 - As of now, the tour is in Hebrew only.

 - The tour consists of walking through the ancient aqueduct, so they no longer carry water.

 - People who are claustrophobic, have limited mobility, or suffer other delicate health issues are discouraged from participating in the tour.

 - Flashlights are required.
 If you don’t carry your own, you can buy one from the site.

 - Some parts of the tunnel become narrow along the way.